Viral Game Definition

 What Are Viral Games?

-Viral games are essentially a subset of advergames, that are distributed for a viral marketing effect.
+Viral games are essentially a subset of advergames, that are distributed for a viral marketing effect in the hope that they will "go viral".
 They are generally developed using Adobe Flash technology for use on the web.
 This allows the game to be packaged into a single SWF file.
-The finished game can then be distributed (often called “viral seeding”) for inclusion on various Flash gaming portals in order to take the game to players.
+The finished game can then be distributed (often called "viral seeding") for inclusion on various Flash gaming portals in order to take the game to game players.
 The final packaged game could also be made freely downloadable to encourage other websites to post the game for further exposure.
 Links to the brand website within the game could also drive significant amounts of traffic back to the site.

 With the decline of the Flash web player (which is currently being phased out) branded games are now rarely packaged and distributed in this way.
 Instead most brands are using a more modern content marketing approach to promote their game and drive traffic.

-Flash game were popular and viral games tapped into this large online casual gaming audience in order to deliver a marketing message.
+Flash games were popular and viral games tapped into this large online casual gaming audience in order to deliver a marketing message.

-In recent years the casual gaming landscape has changed massively, mostly due to smartphones like the iPhone taking over for these types of games.
-The decline of Flash was largely initiated by Apple in 2011, when they publicly refused to allow the web based plug-in on their iOS devices.
+In recent years the casual gaming landscape has changed massively, mostly due to smartphones like the iPhone taking over for these types of video games.
+The decline of Flash was largely initiated by Apple in 2011, when they publicly refused to allow the web based plug-in on their iOS devices, meaning Flash was never an option for a web based mobile game.
 Despite the fact many of the reasons Apple cited could be refuted and the fact there was a clear commercial benefit to the decision, the media ran with the story.
 The backlash started and consequently this was the beginning of the end for viral games.